 Conclusion – CASE statement in PL/SQL

-Now that we have reached the end of the article let’s summarize the key points that we have discussed in this article.
+Now that we have reached the end of the article, let’s summarize the key points that we have discussed in this article.
 We have seen what a CASE statement in PL/SQL is, learned the basic syntax with an example.
-We have discussed the different types of CASE statement i.e. simple CASE, Searched CASE and the Nested CASE statement with an example.
-We have also learned how can we optimize the CASE statement by the right ordering of the WHEN clause.
+We have discussed the different types of CASE statement, i.e. simple CASE, Searched CASE and the Nested CASE statement with an example.
+We have also learned how to optimize the CASE statement by ordering the WHEN clause.

 This is a guide to the CASE statement in PL/SQL.
-Here we discuss that how does the Case Statement work in PL/SQL with the Examples and Syntax.
+Here we discuss how the Case Statement works in PL/SQL with the Examples and Syntax.
 You may also have a look at the following articles to learn more –